tmpfs/prism/doc/components.md

 }
 ```

 This can save a lot of repetition passing properties to child components.
+When using this option you can specify an object (which allows aliasing the property name) or an array of strings, the example above illustrates both styles.

+You *must* ensure the child objects are prepared to receive the properties by initializing them in `defaultProps`.

 #### mapPropsToStyle